chauff/cse1500-web-transcripts/Lecture-6.md

 ## Organization and reusability of Node.js code

 So far, we have organized all server-side code in a single file, which is only a feasible solution for small projects.
-In larger projects, this quickly ends in unmaintainable code, as:
+In larger projects, this quickly ends in unmaintainable code, especially when working in a team.

-- Debugging is cumbersome.
-- Team-work is cumbersome.
-- Programming is cumbersome.

-These issues were recognized early on by the creators of Node.js and they introduced the concept of **modules**. **A Node.js module is a single file and all code contained in it**.
+These issues were recognized early on by the creators of Node.js.
+For this reason, they introduced the concept of **modules**. **A Node.js module is a single file and all code contained in it**.

 By default, *no code in a module is accessible to other modules*.
-Any variable or method that should be visible to other modules has to be **explicitly** marked as such - you will learn shortly how exactly.
+Any property or method that should be visible to other modules has to be **explicitly** marked as such - you will learn shortly how exactly.
 Node.js modules can be published to [npmjs.com](https://www.npmjs.com/), the most important portal to discover and share modules with other developers.
-This is Express' page on npm:
+This is [Express' page on npm](https://www.npmjs.com/package/express):

 ![Express npm](img/L6-express.png)

+<sub>Screenshot taken on October 15, 2018.</sub>

-You see here that modules often depend on a number of other modules (in this case: 30 dependencies).
+:point_up: You see here that modules often depend on a number of other modules (in this case: 30 dependencies).
 As Express is a very popular module, it is listed as dependency in more than 27,000 other modules.

- You already know how to install modules, e.g. `npm install —save alexa-sdk`.
-You can also use the command line to search for modules to install, e.g. `npm search alexa`.
+ You already know how to install modules, e.g. `npm install winston` installs one of the most popular [Node loggers](https://www.npmjs.com/package/winston).
+You can also use the command line to search for modules to install, e.g. `npm search winston`.

 While it is beyond the scope of this course to dive into the details of the npm registry, it should be mentioned that it is not without issues; the story of how 17 lines of code - a single npm module - nearly broke much of the modern web for half a day can be found [here](http://arstechnica.com/information-technology/2016/03/rage-quit-coder-unpublished-17-lines-of-javascript-and-broke-the-internet/).